DataDog/dogstatsd-ruby/README.md

 statsd = Datadog::Statsd.new('localhost', 8125)
 ```

-Find a list of all the available options for your DogStatsD Client in the [DogStatsD-ruby rubydoc](https://www.rubydoc.info/github/DataDog/dogstatsd-ruby/master/Datadog/Statsd).
+Find a list of all the available options for your DogStatsD Client in the [DogStatsD-ruby rubydoc](https://www.rubydoc.info/github/DataDog/dogstatsd-ruby/master/Datadog/Statsd) or in the [Datadog public DogStatsD documentation](https://docs.datadoghq.com/developers/dogstatsd/?tab=go#client-instantiation-parameters).

 ### Origin detection over UDP